cesarades/FindTheFood/README.md

 ## Introduction

 Semantic segmentation of food items in images is a challenging task due to the high variability and overlapping nature of food items.
 This project explores the use of zero-shot object detection models combined with advanced segmentation techniques to perform food segmentation without any additional model training.
+The full [paper](/Find_The_Food.pdf) goes more in depth with the processes and experiments.

 ## Installation